Keeping track of dates and contact information

 - the date of your hearing at the RPD

-When you make your claim, Canada Border Services Agency (CBSA) or Citizenship and Immigration Canada (CIC) asks you for your address and contact information.
-If you do not have the information at that time, you must give it to the RPD as well as CBSA or CIC within 10 days of your eligibility interview.
+When you make your claim, Canada Border Services Agency (CBSA) or Immigration, Refugees and Citizenship Canada (IRCC) asks you for your address and contact information.
+If you do not have the information at that time, you must give it to the RPD as well as CBSA or IRCC within 10 days of your eligibility interview.

 Keep your address and contact information up-to-date with: